-If you're a nonresident alien-that is, if you're here from another country and don't have a green card-you can claim only one withholding allowance.
-This holds true unless you come from Canada, Mexico, or the Republic of Korea, in which case you can claim as many allowances as apply to you.
-All nonresident aliens must also write "NRA" or "Nonresident
+If you're a nonresident alien-that is, if you're here from another country and don't have a green card-you must check the Single or Married filing separately box in Step 1(c) regardless of your actual marital status.
+You also should not claim the child tax credit or the credit for other dependents unless you come from Canada, India, Mexico, or South Korea, in which case special rules may apply.
+See IRS Notice 1392, Supplemental Form W-4 Instructions for Nonresident Aliens, for additional information.
+All nonresident aliens must also write "NRA" or "Nonresident Alien" in the space below Step 4(c) of Form W-4 because of special withholding rules for nonresident aliens.